 Senior Associate Attorney with the Firm, Dana Snyderman Lidfeldt has been selected to the 2015 Florida Rising Stars list by Super Lawyers.
 This is Dana’s second time being selected as a Rising Star by Super Lawyers.
 Dana’s selection as a Rising Star is based on merit and only 2.5% of attorneys are selected as “Rising Stars.”
 Dana practices in the areas of business litigation and banking litigation.
 The firm is proud of her inclusion in the list.
 Super Lawyers is a rating service of outstanding lawyers from more than 70 practice areas who have attained a high-degree of peer recognition and professional achievement.
 The selection process includes independent research, peer nominations, and peer evaluations and is an impartial, third-party selection process.

-Robert (Bob) Case was selected to the 2015 Florida Super Lawyers list for his Business Litigation practice.
-This is Bob’s second year on the list, as he was also selected in 2014 for the Super Lawyers list.
+Robert (Bob) Case was selected to the 2019 Florida Super Lawyers list for his Business Litigation practice.
+This is Bob’s third year on the list, as he was also selected in 2014 and 2015 for the Super Lawyers list.
 Only 5% of attorneys are selected to Super Lawyers.
 Super Lawyers is a rating service of outstanding lawyers from more than 70 practice areas who have attained a high-degree of peer recognition and professional achievement.
 The selection process includes independent research, peer nominations, and peer evaluations.
 In April 2013 the selection process received a US Patent and is described as an impartial third-party rating system.

 Robert (Bob) Stovash successfully argued on behalf one of the firm’s bank clients, Hancock Bank, before the Fifth District Court of Appeal that a court imposed vendor’s lien could not be levied against property encumbered by Hancock Bank’s mortgage.
 By successfully appealing the trial court’s declaratory judgment, Bob was able to protect the lien priority of his client’s multi-million dollar mortgage.
 The decision is titled “Hancock Bank vs. D.S.C. of Newark Enterprises, Etc.” and is published by the Fifth District Court of Appeal of the State of Florida as Case number 5D13-2305.